(Digital art Courtesy: Hiral Varun)

 - Amrita Sanskrit Higher Secondary school at Paripally started – it is one of the largest schools in Kerala to teach Sanskrit as the first language

 - Land for proposed Engineering college at Ettimadai, Coimbatore bought.
 Br Abhayamrita sets out clearing the thorny bushes in the wildland.

 - 18th January 1993 – Consecration of Brahmasthana temple at Kozhikode

 - Over the period of time, Lots of youngsters, both males and females get attracted, inspired and motivated by Amma and come forward to lead a life of celibacy, dedicated to serving the society selflessly and seeking spiritual progress under the shade of Amma as a Sadguru and Avatar.
-They come from all walks of life — engineers, nurses, businessmen, carpenters, artists, college students —most of them are young, some of them middle aged.
+They come from all walks of life — engineers, nurses, businessmen, carpenters, artists, college students —most of them are young, some of them middle-aged.
 They join as Brahmacharis and Brahmacharinis in the ashram, leaving behind their homes and comforts.
-Those who came at earlier times were content to live in newly built huts (as the finances were meagre at that time).
+Those who came at earlier times were content to live in newly built huts (as the finances were meager at that time).

 - Hinduism Today magazine selects and honors Amma as the ‘Hindu of the year’

 - September 1993 – Amma invited to The Centenary Celebration and 2nd Parliament of World Religions at Chicago USA.
 Amma participates and speaks on the occasion.
 She was appointed one of the 3 presidents to represent Hinduism in the assembly of 25 presidents representing all world religions.

 - 23rd May – Foundation stone for AIMS (Amrita Institute of Medical Sciences) Hospital at Edapally, Cochin is laid.